x12q/kotlin-randomizer/README.md

 Unlike the other builder, `paramRandomizers()` builder is a bit more capable.
 It can create conditional parameter randomizers as well as non-conditional randomizers.

-Similar to the other builder, `paramRandomizers()` also provides functions to create randomizers for other primitive types and all (kinda) custom classes.
+Similar to the other builder, `paramRandomizers()` also provides functions to create randomizers for primitive types and custom classes.

 Like this: